Telefonica/opensource-scaffold/README.md

 6. __Fill the README file__: Fill the `README.md` file with the sections that describe the project, how to install it, how to use it, etc. But __always keep the "Contributing" and "License" sections__.
 7. __Customize the Issue templates__: Add or remove sections from the issue templates to match the needs of the project, but __always keep the checks to ensure that the contributor has read the Code of Conduct__.
 8. __Setup the check License Compliance workflow__: Every open source project must include an automatic job to check the licensing of the dependencies.
 Read the [chapter below](#license-compliance-check) to know how to setup this workflow for different languages.
 9. __Configure the automatic CLA__: The repository includes a workflow that automates the process of signing the CLA.
-Read the [chapter below](#automatic-contributing-license-agreement) to know how to setup this workflow.
+Read the [chapter below](#automatic-contributing-license-agreement) to know how to setup this workflow properly.
+10. __Configure the repository__: Protect the main branch, and configure the branch protection rules to ensure that the checks of the pull requests pass before merging them.
-10. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.
+11. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.

 ## License Compliance check